Skip to content

 • Whiffletree Mirror Mounting Cells: Enhanced optical stability and reduced distortion in large reflector telescopes.

-• Cassegrain Reflector Systems: Combined mirrors and lenses for increased focal length, improving image clarity in observatory telescopes.
+• Cassegrain Reflector Systems: Combined mirrors and lenses for increased focal length and improved image clarity in observatory telescopes.

 By integrating precision mechanical and optical engineering, Grubb paved the way for modern astronomical imaging.
-His advancements remain fundamental in today’s high-powered observatories.
+His advancements remain fundamental in today’s high-performance optical systems and observatory instruments.

 Thomas Grubb’s innovations transformed observational astronomy, enabling astronomers to: